Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Carbon aware software will optimize the timing and location of operation to minimize emissions associated with operation.
 This could consist of moving computation to regions with cleaner grid emissions or delaying jobs to cleaner periods (or a combination of both).
 Energy efficient software will also run on hardware that requires less energy to operate or the software can be re-architected to require less energy to execute.
 All combined, these effects are reflected in the total operational emissions.

-## Software Boundary

-The calculation of software carbon intensity MUST include all supporting infrastructure and systems that significantly contributes to the software operation.

-Supporting infrastructure and systems MAY include:
-- compute resources
-- storage
-- networking equipment
-- memory
-- monitoring
-- idle machines
-- logging
-- scanning
-- build and deploy pipelines
-- testing
-- training ML models
-- operations
-- backup
-- resources to support redundancy
-- resources to support failover

-The entity calculating software carbon intensity MUST report what is included within this boundary.

 ## Methodology Summary